josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/🌀_absorption_and_selective_sacrifice.md

 Sometimes the more durable response is to **receive the signal, process it, produce a visible response, and prevent the correction from propagating any further than necessary**.

-This matters because the resulting system can look responsive.

 Someone is criticised.
 Something is investigated.
 A company loses a contract.
 An official resigns.
-A policy is amended.
+A policy changes.
 A regulator intervenes.

 The feedback loop appears to be functioning.